-Root canal treatment is usually recommended when the centre of the tooth becomes infected, either through decay or injury.
+Root canal treatment is usually recommended when the tooth’s centre becomes infected through decay or injury.
 This area runs right through the tooth to the root, carrying the nerve supply and nutrients.
-When it becomes infected, that infection can spread throughout the root canal system of the tooth, and can cause an abscess which is usually extremely painful.
+When it becomes infected, that infection can spread throughout the root canal system of the tooth and can cause an abscess which is usually extremely painful.

-Root canal treatment can be quite lengthy – because the area we are treating is so small, it takes a great deal of skill and patience.
+Root canal treatment can be quite lengthy.
+The area we are treating is so small; therefore, it takes a great deal of skill and patience.
 A temporary filling is placed with medication in the tooth to help destroy germs and prevent further infection whilst the body deals with the infection.
 This, combined with the need to let the infected tooth settle down before the treatment is completed, means you will require at least two appointments with us.